tomasmark79/MarkWareVCMake/README.md

 v0.0.6

 todo
-- install targets in CMakeLists.txt
 - missing license writting when Standalone
+- cpack in cooperation packageProject target

 ### Modern Configurable Project Template for C and C++ 🎁